jedgroev/SGWebsite/CONTRIBUTING.md

 ipsum loret ...

 <h1><a name="slack">Acting as one moderator/contributor in one of the Slack workspace</a></h1>
-The Science Park Study Group has a Slack workspace
+The Science Park Study Group has a Slack workspace.
+Join or find yours here: https://slack.com/signin/find
+Every scientist with a `@uva.nl` email adress can freely join.

-You could become a moderator
+If you become a moderator for a channel (e.g. `#genomics`), you would:
+- answer questions from other scientists.
+- if you don't know, point the question to someone else (use the `@name` to point to someone in your answer).
+- make sure questions are being answered after one week or less.